310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 {% endbubble %}

 {% bubble Chiaki grin %}
 I see.
 Well, I’m sure you’ll be just fine.
-You’re so full of talent that I’m almost jealous.
+You’re so full of talent that I’m almost envious.

 I mean, if *you* won’t become an idol, who else will?
 Good luck out there!
 If you’re ever in trouble, you can always count on me.
 {% endbubble %}